NanoRacks-ArduSat-2 (NanoRacks-ArduSat-2) - 11.22.16

 When CubeSat operations begin, the NRCDs are unpacked, mounted on the JAXA Multi-Purpose Experiment Platform (MPEP) and placed on the JEM airlock slide table for transfer outside the ISS.

 NanoRacks CubeSats are delivered to the ISS already integrated within a NanoRacks CubeSat Deployer (NRCSD).
 A crewmember transfers each NRCSD from the launch vehicle to the JEM.
 Visual inspection for damage to each NRCSD is performed.
 When CubeSat deployment operations begin, the NRCSDs are unpacked, mounted on the JAXA Multi-Purpose Experiment Platform (MPEP) and placed on the JEM airlock slide table for transfer outside the ISS.
 A crewmember operates the JEM Remote Manipulating System (JRMS) – to grapple and position for deployment.
-CubeSats are deployed when JAXA ground controllers command a specific NRCSD.
+CubeSats are deployed when JAXA ground controllers command a specific NRCSD.^ back to top

 + View Larger Image